rlpy/rlpy/doc/install.rst

     git clone https://bitbucket.org/rlpy/rlpy.git RLPy

-This will give you a copy of the repository in the directory `RLPy`.
+This will give you a copy of the repository in the directory `rlpy`.
 You might want to change the location as you wish.

 .. tip::
     If you are cloning the repository please add the RLPy to your python path using the following command ::